-Clinically the patient with meniscal cysts may present with a palpable soft tissue swelling with or without knee pain.
+Clinically the patient with meniscal cysts may present with a palpable soft tissue swelling, with or without knee pain.

+There are multiple theories regarding the etiology of meniscal cysts.
 Surgical and arthroscopic series report lateral meniscal cysts as a more frequent occurrence as compared to their medial counterparts.
-A systematic review of MR literature says that frequency of medial and lateral meniscal cysts is almost the same 1.
+A systematic review of MR literature says that the frequency of medial and lateral meniscal cysts is almost equal 1.
 In ~4% of cases, meniscal cysts may involve both menisci within the same knee 5.

 - discoid meniscus 11

 The cysts of the medial meniscus are usually located along the posterior aspect of the posterior horn, whereas those of the lateral meniscus are located along the anterior/anterolateral aspect of the anterior horn or the body.

 Plain radiographs may show soft tissue swelling at the expected locations.

 High-resolution musculoskeletal ultrasound can be highly sensitive and usually shows an anechoic or, more commonly, a hypoechoic lesion, in keeping with the cystic nature of the lesion.
 It may also demonstrate the associated meniscal tear.

 MRI is the investigation of choice for comprehensive imaging of the knee.
 Many of the cysts are non-palpable and these patients present with knee pain hence MRI can demonstrate the meniscal tear as well as the cyst.